 The primary stage of heating lasts for 7 days.
 Here your cat might start acting crazy, running around the house and even making escape attempts.
 You will realize that she becomes shy towards the male and will start to desire him.
 At this stage, it is important that you note the male she is most interested in and bring him closer to your cat to bond.
 Cats are like humans.
 They don’t like to share a partner.

 When the cat is ready to mate, she will signal to the male by raising her tail and standing in an unsettled manner.

 Observe the temperament and mood

-Cats on heat tend to shun away.
+Cats in heat tend to shy away.
 Even though they love you, they might want some privacy.
 It is important that you respect their decision and allow them some time alone.
-If the male they like lives next door or in the neighborhood, you might want to speak to their owner to allow the two to mate.
-This way you will be able to take your cat to the otherwise or bring the male cat to your home.
+If the male they like lives next door or in the neighborhood, you might want to speak to his owner to allow the two to mate.
+This way you will be able to take your cat to them or bring the male cat to your home.

-But before you bring over a male you need to have checked whether she is ready in terms of age, weight and body size.
-Even though your cat is on heat but has a low body weight, don’t allow it to mate because your cat might be at risk of a problematic pregnancy, retardation or failure to nature kittens as a result of premature delivery.
+But before you bring over a male you need to have checked whether your female is ready in terms of age, weight and body size.
+Even though your cat is in heat, if she has a low body weight, don’t allow her to mate because your cat might be at risk of a problematic pregnancy, retardation or failure to nurture kittens as a result of premature delivery.

-The right age for a female cat to breed is between 18 and 24 months and 18 months for a male one.
-A male has to be with ethics and ready to breed as well.
+The right age for a female cat to breed is between 18 and 24 months and 18 months for a male.
+A male has to have reached puberty and be ready to breed as well.

-During matting, your cat will scream and try to run off.
+During mating, your cat will scream and try to run off.
 This is because cat sex is painful.
 The male cat has a barbed penis with hook-like features, these are what cause pain to the female.
 In order to finish the mating successfully, the male might grab the female’s neck until he is done.

 Don’t be faint hearted as this will come to an end real fast.
 The only worry is that one sexual encounter may not hit the target so the mating may need to be repeated.